sharkeemaina/flutter_test/README.md

 # challenge_app

-A new Flutter project.
+A Flutter application built test project.

-## Getting Started
+## 🚀 Features

-This project is a starting point for a Flutter application.
+- Clean Flutter project structure
+- Web support (deployed on GitHub Pages)
+- Ready for customization and scaling

 A few resources to get you started if this is your first Flutter project: